-Moscow Hangouts and Contemporary Landmarks
+Moscow Hangouts and Contemporary Architecture

 Several blocks of Novi Arbat Avenue in the center of Moscow have been refurbished and illuminated and are now contemporary landmarks.
 To see them, begin your walk at Arbat Metro Station and walk towards the river.
 Take note that neoclassical buildings, orthodox churches, avant-garde houses, bars, restaurants, and a Stalinist tower pack the area around nearby Stari Arbat Street.
 To the west of the city, you will find the Moscow International Business Center, where massive towers such as the Federation, Oko and Evolution are.
 Finally, the Patriarch Ponds neighborhood is the hangout of the rich and famous.
 Go in the afternoon to mingle with the crowds and enjoy delicious food.

-Moscow Hidden Attractions
+Moscow Hidden Treasures

 Moscow’s long convoluted history left us several hidden landmarks.
 Not many people visit Kritutskoye Compound, our favorite mini neighborhood.
 It is the only neighborhood from the 18th and 19th Centuries in the city that has survived almost intact.
-If you are an architecture lover, you mustn’t miss the avant-garde Melnikov House and the Narkomfin Building.
+If you are a modern architecture lover, you mustn’t miss the avant-garde Melnikov House and the Narkomfin Building.
 The first one is the experimental house that served as a model for new social housing.
 The second one is one of the world’s best examples of Constructivist architecture and avant-garde interior planning.
 Those of you into kitsch will be delighted in the Izamilovo Kremlin, the Russian version of Disneyland.

 Moscow Literary Landmarks